-The Costly, Complicated Process of Cleaning Up a Toxic River
+The costly, complicated process of cleaning up a toxic river

 Take, for example, Inland Empire Paper, a local papermaking company on the banks of the Spokane River.
 It’s one of five facilities in the United States that make print paper.
 Great billows of steam vent from the factory as paper-rolling presses turn bales of recycled paper and piles of wood chips into finished products.
 Despite the benefits of recycling, both for the quality of the fiber and environment, the company has had to cut the percentage of recycled paper in its products by two-thirds, and may have to stop recycling entirely.

 That’s because certain dyes and inks, like the classic yellow of a Cheerios cereal box, still contain PCBs, which can be inadvertently created in chemical processes, such as colored dye manufacturing, that involve high heat and chlorine.
 And if Inland Empire uses paper with those dyes on it, it’s responsible for the PCB waste from them.
-To the frustration of wastewater dischargers and clean water advocates, EPA regulations allow those contaminants up to 50 parts per million in finished products — more than 1 billion times the amount allowed in wastewater discharges.
-“As long as this inadvertent PCB allowance exists, I find it very doubtful that we’ll be able to meet a standard like 7 parts per quadrillion,” said Doug Krapas, the environmental manager for Inland Empire Paper.
+To the frustration of wastewater dischargers and clean water advocates, EPA regulations allow those contaminants up to 50 parts per million in finished products—more than 1 billion times the amount allowed in wastewater discharges.
+“As long as this inadvertent PCB allowance exists, I find it very doubtful that we’ll be able to meet a standard like seven parts per quadrillion,” said Doug Krapas, the environmental manager for Inland Empire Paper.

 And while Inland Empire’s decision to cut back on recycled material will lower PCB levels in the river, it only means those toxic chemicals will become someone else’s problem.
 “Those PCBs are going to continue to persist,” Krapas said.
 “They will go into landfills, they will get into the environment through airway pathways, through waste energy plants, or back to China.”

 This disconnect has pushed Krapas, along with local conservation groups and Northwest tribes, to take Spokane’s PCB fight beyond the county line.
 They’ve sent petitions to federal regulators spelling out the problem: As long as we continue to allow PCBs to be produced in some parts of the system at such high levels, we won’t be able to get ahead of the pollution curve.
 They are asking the EPA to amend the Toxic Substances Control Act to lower the acceptable amount of PCBs in manufactured products.
-That would have international consequences, as many PCBs come from products manufactured in Asia and India.
+That would have international consequences, as many PCBs come from products manufactured in India and other parts of Asia.

-Krapas said that some companies, like Apple and Hewlett Packard, have adopted standards that require far lower PCB levels in the products they purchase and produce, and that inadvertent production of PCBs is largely avoidable.
+Krapas said some companies, like Apple and Hewlett Packard, have adopted standards that require far lower PCB levels in the products they purchase and produce, and that inadvertent production of PCBs is largely avoidable.
 But the lack of oversight and lax rules on PCBs in manufactured products leaves facilities like Inland Empire Paper frustrated, trying to undo pollution they didn’t create and lack the technology to entirely eliminate.

 Meanwhile, Spokane’s next generation is looking for innovative ways to tackle existing PCB contamination.
 Just half a mile from the Spokane River, the Institute of Science and Technology at North Central High School looks more like a college research center than a public high school science classroom.
-Tall windows gaze out over sports fields, as lab partners Luke Heimbinger and Rachel Harwood pore over the latest data from the lab’s gas chromatograph, which show how soil microbes are breaking down petrochemicals from the city’s stormwater drains.
+Tall windows gaze out over sports fields as lab partners Luke Heimbinger and Rachel Harwood pore over the latest data from the lab’s gas chromatograph, which shows how soil microbes are breaking down petrochemicals from the city’s stormwater drains.

-Bioremediation, the practice of using plants, fungi and microbes to break down pollutants, is an important part of many environmental cleanup efforts.
-Their experiment is part of a project, funded by the toxics task force and run by the Lands Council, that looks at using natural systems to breakdown PCBs.
-It was started after an earlier study showed some potential to use bioremediation to breakdown PCBs.
+Bioremediation, the practice of using plants, fungi, and microbes to break down pollutants, is an important part of many environmental cleanup efforts.
+Their experiment is part of a project, funded by the toxics task force and run by the Lands Council, that looks at using natural systems to break down PCBs.
+It was started after an earlier study showed some potential to use bioremediation to break down PCBs.

 Unlike the previous study, which used a specific fungus, the students and their advisers are trying to supercharge a wide array of native microbes with nitrogen to get them to chew up the toxic PCBs.
 That will make their fix specific to Spokane.
 “The most successful bioremediation occurs when you are utilizing the indigenous (microbial) populations that are already suited to the land,” Heimbinger said.

 PCBs are some of the toughest chemicals to destroy, as soil organisms often bypass them for marginally more appealing toxic nibbles.
 Biology teacher Dan Shay compares it to trapping a group of students in a buffet restaurant for a year.
-At first they would eat the tasty stuff like desserts, then the less desirable food like pasta, and by the end, “they’d be stuck eating stuff like lima beans and shoe leather,” Shay said.
-PCBs are the shoe leather in this scenario, he explained: one of the hardest chemicals for microorganisms to digest and therefore the last course in a bioremediation meal.
+At first, they would eat the tasty stuff like desserts, then the less desirable food like pasta, and by the end, “they’d be stuck eating stuff like lima beans and shoe leather,” Shay said.
+PCBs are the shoe leather in this scenario, he explained: one of the hardest chemicals for microorganisms to digest and therefore, the last course in a bioremediation meal.

 So, rather than focusing their studies directly on PCB levels in the city’s waste, the students are working to clear out the rest of the toxic buffet first.
 That means monitoring how quickly things like motor oil and diesel fuel disappear from the soil.
 If those petrochemicals are being digested, “then we know bioremediation is occurring,” Heimbinger explained.
 And once those other pollutants are removed, the microorganisms will be left to chew on the PCBs.